 - the risks and benefits of getting or not getting it

 If you are a youth interested in getting the covid 19 vaccine, you may want to talk to a parent, guardian or adult that you trust before getting the vaccine.

-If someone is unable to provide informed consent to receive the vaccine (for example, for medical reasons), they will need consent from someone who can make a decision on their behalf, such as a parent or legal guardian.
+If an individual is unable to provide informed consent to receive the vaccine (for example, for medical reasons), they will need consent from someone who can make a decision on their behalf, such as a parent or legal guardian.

 Possible side effects

 Like any medication, vaccines can cause mild side effects and reactions that can last a few hours or a couple of days after vaccination.